 For a stronger scent throw, we would recommend leaving the made-up reed diffuser sealed for 48-72 hours to allow the mixture to bind together and settle.
 This will ensure that the reed diffuser performs at its best once opened.

 We hope you enjoyed this tutorial and learned how easy it is to make your own scented reed diffusers.
-Why not have a look at our selection of reed diffuser bottles, reeds and caps to decide which you’d like to use for your next reed diffuser making project?
+Why not have a look at our diffuser bottles to decide which you’d like to use for your next reed diffuser making project?
+We also have a more advanced tutorial for making a coloured reed diffuser to try next!